mehdisbys/megaprof/readme.md

 ### TODO

-- [ ] Frontend : On single page implement the mobile first and the desktop layout as per discussed in meeting room
-- [ ] Frontend : Add social buttons on single page advert

-- [x] Frontend : Dashboard revamping to new design
-- [x] Frontend : Modify how subjects are selected when creating an advert
+- [x] Frontend : Fix : Login and registration page are defaulted to responsive view
-- [x] Frontend : Create simple email master template with logo

 - [ ] Frontend : Booking form revamping to new design
 - [ ] Frontend : Make slider/carousel responsive in front page
-- [ ] Frontend : Fix : Login and registration page are defaulted to responsive view
-- [x] Frontend : Have an error message when no location/ no subject is selected

 --------------------------------------------------------------------------------

 #### High priority

-- [ ] Backend : (WIP) Add Button to suspend an advert to single advert page

 - [ ] Backend : Teacher should be able to see his comments on the dashboard